budkaja/TF-SCORE/README.md

 # TF-SCORE Tutorial

 This section functions as a step-by-step tutorial for how to run TF-SCORE to identify putative transcription factor enrichment.
 The program was created and validated using python 2.7 and has not been tested on other versions of python.
-To run TF-SCORE the user needs to provide several different files: a bed file of open DNA regions, PWM files if the user wants to use something besides the JASPAR non-redundant core vertebrate motifs, a gene list of interest, a background gene list,
+To run TF-SCORE the user needs to provide several different files: a bed file of open DNA regions, PWM files (the JASPAR non-redundant core vertebrate motifs are provided here), a gene list of interest, a background gene list, and

 1. A bed file is needed that contains the open regions for the cell type of interest
 2. The bed file then needs to be converted to a fasta file containing the DNA sequences.
 This can be completed using bedtools or the table browser function from the UCSC genome browser.
 The bedtools command is listed below: